talbright/workling/README.markdown

 You can also use this config file to pass configuration options to the memcache client which workling uses to connect to starling. use the key 'memcache_options' for this.

+In addition, you can use this config to set the type of marshaling that the amqp client uses.
+Use the 'ymj' key for this.
+Current options are 'yaml' to use YAML.dump and YAML.load and 'marshal' to use Marshal.dump and Marshal.load.
+If no value is set, it defaults to 'marshal'.

 You can also set sleep time for each Worker.
 See the key 'listeners' for this.
 Put in the modularized Class name as a key.

     development: